DHTMLX/docs-diagram/docs/guides/integrations/vue_integration.md

 Note that depending on the used package, the source files can be minified.
 In this case make sure that you are importing the CSS file as **diagram.min.css**.

-- if you use the trial version of Diagram, specify the following paths:
+- if you use the trial version of Diagram Editor, specify the following paths:

 ~~~html title="DiagramEditor.vue"
 <script>